zqwei/Zebrafish_spinal_cord_development/README.md

 ### Analysis list ###
 * Covariance analysis: clustering
-	* ZW: Re-index neurons based clustering
+	* Re-index neurons based clustering
-	* ZW: Covariance without ungroup neurons (ungroup neurons are those with low correlation to the others)
+	* Covariance without ungroup neurons (ungroup neurons are those with low correlation to the others)
-	* ZW: Development of ungroup neurons
+	* Development of ungroup neurons
 * Covariance analysis: factor analysis
-	* SD: The variance of neurons explained by the FA change over time (number of factors is fixed)
+	* The variance of neurons explained by the FA change over time (number of factors is fixed)
-	* SD: The likelihood of the data at different time points as a function of the model created at a particular time point (number of factors is fixed)
+	* The likelihood of the data at different time points as a function of the model created at a particular time point (number of factors is fixed)
 * Time-series analysis: linear dynamical system
 * Structure analysis: model prediction of functional connectivity vs anatomical structures
 * Comparison between different datasets